 Not that long ago, NordVPN added Bypass List, which works as browser-level split tunneling.
 You can add specific websites to the list, and it will exclude them when you’re browsing, connecting directly.
 It works best with banking websites, as they sometimes return errors when you’re connecting via VPN.

-Their extension is a simple, but effective tool to bypass geo-restricted website blocks and increase your overall online privacy.
+Their extension is a simple but effective tool to bypass geo-restricted website blocks and increase your overall online privacy.
 All your browser traffic will be encrypted with Transport Layer Security (TLS 1.2) protocol.
-So, whatever you’re doing online will stay with you.
+So, whatever you’re doing online will stay for your eyes only.

 - Split tunneling

 - Anonymous payment options

 - Blocks WebRTC